nvim-neorg/neorg/README.md

 You may realize that we don't have an insane amount of frontend features just yet.
 This doesn't mean the plugin isn't capable of those things, it just means we're working on them!
 We tried focusing heavily on the backend first, but now that that is almost done we are actually starting work on features just for you:
-- Telescope.nvim integration for several things
+- [ ] Telescope.nvim integration for several things
+- [ ] Support for .norg filetype detection within the Neovim Core.
-- TreeSitter parser
+- [x] TreeSitter parser (can be found [here](https://github.com/vhyrro/tree-sitter-norg))
+	- [x] AST Generation
+	- [ ] Custom highlight support in [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) (we need to make a PR).
-- Indentation engine based on the treesitter parser
+	- [ ] Indentation engine based on the treesitter parser
-- Smarter todo item toggling with the TreeSitter AST
+	- [ ] Smarter todo item toggling with the TreeSitter AST
-- nvim-compe completion source
+- [ ] nvim-compe completion source

 Everything you see above will be coming soon!
 Here's the things we do currently support:
-- Basic indentation
+- Indentation (albeit a bit too predictive :P)
-- Toggling of TODO items
+- Toggling of TODO items with keybinds
 - Very configurable workspaces

 It's all about the patience!
 We're gonna deliver all the juicy features ASAP.